Highly trained engineers dedicated to keeping your instrumentation operating at peak performance

 Elemental Instruments, a division of Ohio Lumex, offers a range of cutting-edge stationary and portable ozone monitors that provide low-level online, real-time measurements for a variety of industry and public health applications.

-Ozone (O3) is an inflammable, colorless gas that consists of three oxygen atoms.
+Ozone (O3) is a non-flammable, colorless gas that consists of three oxygen atoms.
 Based on its location in the atmosphere, it can affect life on Earth in different ways.
 It is often said to have positive and negative effects.

 "Good" ozone naturally occurs in small amounts in the atmosphere's upper levels and forms the ozone layer that protects Earth's life from the Sun's hazardous ultraviolet radiation.